 Ever wanted to know how a city of 12 million deals with its sewerage (#17)?
 Have you wondered what it would be like to pilot a space shuttle (#8)?
 How about visiting the resting place of the 47 ronin samurai (#58)?
 Or how about a getting a taste of the 22nd Century by getting lost in the labyrinth of interconnected underground department stores in Shinjuku (#65) and then checking out the worlds most advanced toilets at the Toto showroom? (#48).

 Well, you can do all of this and a lot, lot more for no or little cash in Tokyo.

-Taking free and cheap to a whole new level, Tokyo Cheapo presents 101 Free and Cheap things to do in Tokyo – an interactive guide.
+Taking free and cheap to a whole new level, Tokyo Cheapo presents 101 Cheap and Free things to do in Tokyo – an interactive guide.
 101 activities is obviously a ridiculous overload, so use the filters below to refine the list by the area or by whether it’s free or just cheap.
 And also check out the interactive map at the end of the article.